 - Students increase their critical thinking skills.

 Challenges of Collaboration

 Many students dread group work.
-Some motivated students report that their slower group members drag them down.
+Some motivated students report that they are dragged down by their slower group members.
 Less confident students complain about being ignored or not taken seriously in group sessions.
-Groups may break down completely when some teammates are not contributing their fair shares.
+Groups may break down completely when some teammates are perceived to be dead weight and not contributing their fair shares.